IQSS/dataverse/doc/sphinx-guides/source/user/appendix.rst

 ======================

-Dataverse is committed to using standard-compliant metadata to ensure that Dataverse metadata can be mapped easily to standard metadata schemas and be exported into XML/JSON format for preservation and interoperability.
+Dataverse is committed to using standard-compliant metadata to ensure that Dataverse metadata can be mapped easily to standard metadata schemas and be exported into JSON format (XML for tabular file metadata) for preservation and interoperability.

 Detailed below are what metadata schemas we support for Citation and Domain Specific Metadata in Dataverse: